zzzprojects/docs/learnentityframeworkcore.com/pages/dbcontext/modifying-data.md

     }
 });
 ```
-This time, the method body of the lambda ensures that all entities are tracked in the `UnChanged` state, and then indicates that the `Isbn` property is modified.
+This time, the method body of the lambda ensures that all entities are tracked in the `Unchanged` state, and then indicates that the `Isbn` property is modified.
 This results in SQL being generated that only updates the `Isbn` property value:

 ```sql
 exec sp_executesql N'SET NOCOUNT ON;